JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 Sends are resolved with a one sample latency in order to not have to solve implicit equations.
 In practice, this does not matter much, since for most nodes, the sends go straight into the delay buffer of the receiving node, adding even more delay.
 The only difference is the allpass node (*not* the allpass reverb node); as these contain a feedforward straight to the audio output.
 As such, send constructions involving allpass nodes are the most prone to blowups.

-One thing to notice from Figure 5 (the comb filter graph) is that despite the feedback gain being clamped to 1 (0 dB), the gain for individual frequencies can be higher than one (> 0 dB).
+One thing to notice from Figure 8 is that despite the feedback gain being clamped to 1 (0 dB), the gain for individual frequencies can be higher than one (> 0 dB).
 This means that nodes with high feedback are not necessarily stable when linked into larger structures with other nodes.
 This is something to keep in mind when using sends.
 Feedback loops with sends are not necessarily unconditionally stable and can blow up.

 *Note: With feedback comes great responsibility as circular feedbacks with the correct phase shifts can potentially cause blowups.*